aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 2. You need to install python3

-    *The mac version will be added once I'll have access to mac to test the procedure*
+    *The mac version will be added once I'll have access to a mac to test the procedure*

     On Windows: